Sedima18/CDV01_Career_Goals_Reflection_SEDMOH24033_PTO2904_Group-A_Sedima-Mohale_CDV01/README.md

     tpo changes in thework environment.

     Loyalty
-    A highly-valued trait that emoplyees to think outside the box and come up with new ideas.
+    A highly-valued trait that emoplyers look for  because it helps employees to stay longer.